Zach-Adolphsen/PennyPilot/README.md

 1) When logging in use this information below or create a new account:
         - Email: admin@test.com
         - Password: testtest
 2) I will try to keep up to date with the Firestore database so you can check out the project to its fullest extent.
-If parts of the web application are not showing up how you'd expect it's because the api/database key has expired and I need to get a new one.
+If parts of the web application are not working it's because the api/database key has expired and I need to get a new one.

 #Angular Notes